-As indicated above, you are required in the first year of candidature to attend the First Year Postgraduate Research Seminars held on Tuesday nights between 5pm and 7pm in the Rogers Room (Woolley Building, Room N397).
+As indicated above, you are required in the first year of candidature to attend the First Year Postgraduate Research Seminars held on Tuesdays between 3pm and 5pm in S226 Seminar Room (Woolley Building, Media and Communications entrance on Level 2).
 In first semester these seminars cover various practical, methodological and critical aspects of academic research and postgraduate life.
 In second semester, you are required to give a 20-minute paper to the seminar in which you outline your research project and its progress or present a particular aspect of your project.
 Your supervisor will attend the seminar at which you present your paper, if possible, and you should consult her or him in the preparation of your paper.

 The Departmental Research Seminars

-The English department holds a series of weekly seminars in the Rogers Room (Woolley N397) at which papers are presented by staff, visiting academics, and advanced research postgraduates.
+The English department holds a series of seminars throughout the semester in the S226 Seminar Room (Media and Communications entrance, level 2 John Woolley Building), at which papers are presented by staff, visiting academics, and advanced research postgraduates.
 The Departmental Research Seminars offer an excellent opportunity to develop your own academic range and confidence as you get to know other students and staff in the department and develop a greater sense of belonging to a lively academic community.
 As a member of the seminar you will become more aware of the variety of research being carried out in the department and in the discipline.
 Postgraduates offering a paper will find this a friendly and constructive forum.

 Critical Literature Review and First Chapter